gbdev/rgbds-www/src/pages/install/index.md

 - [macOS](/install/macOS)
 - [Windows](/install/windows)

-If none of these options fits your needs, you can [build from source](/install/source).
+If none of these options fit your needs, you can [build from source](/install/source).

 ### Docker